Beacon Project

 High Economic Efficiency With Maximum Sustainability

-Our concept, applied for the first time in Nieheim, aims to maximise marketable end products while minimising emissions.
+Our concept, applied for the first time in Nieheim, aims to maximise the use of biowaste as a resource while minimising emissions and optimising energy efficiency.
 We use a dry fermentation process to produce high-quality biomethane that replaces 100% of fossil natural gas.
-9.000 tonnes of CO2 from the biogas are used annually to produce biogenic dry ice, replacing fossil CO2.
-The fermentation residues are then fully reintegrated into the ecological cycle as compost and liquid fertiliser.
-By integrating wind and photovoltaic systems, the plant is not only self-sufficient, but also contributes to the region's electricity supply.
+In addition, 9,000 tonnes of CO2 are extracted from the biogas for the production of biogenic dry ice, thus avoiding fossil CO2.
+The fermentation residues are then fully returned to the ecological cycle as compost and liquid fertiliser.
+By integrating large-scale photovoltaics as well as a wind turbine, the plant is not only self-sufficient, but also contributes to the region's electricity supply.
 Specifically, the plant produces

-- 5.9 million kWh of renewable electricity per year (after deduction of own consumption)
+- 7.0 million kWh of renewable electricity per year after deducting its own requirements

-The plant also avoids 20,000 tonnes of CO2 emissions per year.
+In total, the plant avoids 18,000 tonnes of CO2 emissions per year.

 Visualisation of the Finished Plant

-A. Compost storage with PV roof (new construction) - B. Compost fine processing (being extended) - C. Tunnel composting (new construction of another three) - D. Wind power plant (new construction) - E. Dry ice facility (new construction) - F. Biomass boiler (new construction) - G. Biogas plant (new construction) - H. Gas processing - I. Liquid digestate storage (new construction)
+A. Compost storage with PV roof (new construction) · B. Compost processing (being extended) · C. 13 composting tunnels · D. Wind power plant (new construction) · E. Dry ice facility (new construction) · F. Biomass boiler (new construction) · G. Biogas plant (new construction) · H. Gas processing · I. Liquid digestate storage (new construction)

 Innovative Combination of Modern Processes

-The plant in Nieheim already produces biogas today.
-However, the new continuous fermentation process from BEKON will significantly increase the yield once again, while electricity will be generated using large-scale PV systems and a wind turbine.
+The plant in Nieheim has been producing biogas since 2006.
+However, BEKON's new continuous fermentation process will significantly increase the yield once again, while the plant's own electricity will be generated directly on site using large-scale PV systems and a wind turbine.
 An AI-supported energy management system will maximise the in-house use of the electrical energy generated on site, thus minimising the amount of electricity purchased.
 The CO2 produced when refining the biogas into biomethane is both sold as biogenic dry ice for industry and permanently bound in precast concrete elements.
-Non-fermentable woody parts of the biowaste are utilised in a biomass boiler to heat the plant.
-The fermentation residue is processed into high-quality compost and liquid fertiliser for soil improvement in agriculture.
+Non-fermentable woody parts of the biowaste are utilised in a biomass power plant to heat the plant.
+The fermentation residue is processed into high-quality compost and liquid fertiliser for organic fertilisation and soil improvement in agriculture.

 Continuous Fermentation